-If you are focussed on using the correct timber and materials for your country house project and are motivated to create furniture which will become an integral part of its architecture for many years to come, we’d love to hear about it!
+If you are focused on using the correct timber and materials for your country house project and are motivated to create furniture which will become an integral part of its architecture for many years to come, we’d love to hear about it!

 Every 15 years or so I become fashionable.
 My worn jeans and faded blue shirt ensemble becomes the look for that season, and for a brief moment, I’m on trend.
 The downside is that I live in Somerset, so when everyone’s realised what the trend is here, everyone in London’s wearing something else.

 As a company, Artichoke also avoids trends.
 Our kitchen designs are naturally classical.
 As designers of bespoke kitchens, libraries and principle rooms, we like the elegance that classical order, balance and harmony produces, and as fine cabinet-makers it suits us too.
 Classical design is steeped in tradition, and we enjoy making furniture in the traditional way, using hardwood that’s joined together with mortice and tenons, mason’s mitres and halving joints.
 It’s a tried and tested formula.